JSv4/OpenContracts/docs/architecture/permissioning.md

 # OpenContracts Permission System: Comprehensive Overview

 The permission system uses a multi-layered architecture that integrates Django Guardian for object-level permissions with custom logic for inheritance, annotation, and enforcement.
-Here's how permissions flow through the system:

 ## 🔄 Permission Flow Diagram